The Iron Giant: Voice cast

-In addition, Ollie Johnston and Frank Thomas voice the train's engineer and fireman, briefly seen near the start of the film.
-Johnston and Thomas, who were animators and members of Disney's Nine Old Men, were cited by Bird as inspirations for his career, which he honored by incorporating their voices, likenesses, and even first names into the film.
+In addition, Ollie Johnston and Frank Thomas voice the train's engineers briefly seen near the start of the film.
+Johnston and Thomas, who were animators and members of Disney's Nine Old Men, were cited by Bird as inspirations for his career, which he honored by incorporating their voices, likenesses and first names into the film.

 Production

 Development

 The origins of the film lie in the book The Iron Man (1968), by poet Ted Hughes, who wrote the novel for his children to comfort them in the wake of their mother Sylvia Plath's suicide.
 In the 1980s, rock musician Pete Townshend chose to adapt the book for a concept album; it was released as The Iron Man: A Musical in 1989.
 In 1991, Richard Bazley, who later became the film's lead animator, pitched a version of The Iron Man to Don Bluth while working at his studio in Ireland.
 He created a story outline and character designs but Bluth passed on the project.
 After a stage musical was mounted in London, Des McAnuff, who had adapted Tommy with Townshend for the stage, believed that The Iron Man could translate to the screen, and the project was ultimately acquired by Warner Bros.
 Entertainment.

 In late 1996, while developing the project on its way through, the studio saw the film as a perfect vehicle for Brad Bird, who at the time was working for Turner Feature Animation developing Ray Gunn.
 Turner Broadcasting had recently merged with Warner Bros. parent company Time Warner, and Bird was allowed to transfer to the Warner Bros.
 Animation studio to direct The Iron Giant.
 After reading the original Iron Man book by Hughes, Bird was impressed with the mythology of the story and in addition, was given an unusual amount of creative control by Warner Bros.
 This creative control involved introducing two new characters not present in the original book, Dean and Kent, setting the film in America, and discarding Townshend's musical ambitions (who did not care either way, reportedly remarking, "Well, whatever, I got paid").
 Bird would expand upon his desire to set the film in America in the 1950s in a later interview:

 Ted Hughes, the original story's author, died before the film's release.
-His daughter, Frieda Hughes, did see the finished film on his behalf and loved it.
-Pete Townshend, who this project originally started with and who stayed on as the film's executive producer, enjoyed the final film as well.
+His daughter, Frieda Hughes, saw the finished film on his behalf and loved it.
+Townshend, who stayed on as the film's executive producer, enjoyed the final film as well.